percula/planter_blog/content/posts/what-s-wrong-with-my-plant.md

 ![Mottled leaves](/uploads/mottled-leaves.jpg)
 ![Mottled leaves underside with aphids](/uploads/aphids-on-leaf.jpg)

 It often takes some research and process of elimination to figure out what’s ailing your plants.
 You won’t always be certain about what’s wrong, but you can still try non-invasive treatments to see if they help.
-Use the [Notes and Events ](https://info.planter.garden/premium/#notes-and-events)premium features in [Planter](https://planter.garden/) to keep track of your observations, which treatments you try, and the results:
+Use the [Notes and Events](https://info.planter.garden/premium/#notes-and-events) premium features in [Planter](https://planter.garden/) to keep track of your observations, which treatments you try, and the results:

 ![Screenshot of a Note in Planter](/uploads/tomato-note-screenshot.jpg)

 Every garden has its problems, but don’t let them shake your gardening confidence.
-Keep your garden going strong by keeping and eye out for trouble, and above all else keep on planting!
+Keep your garden going strong by keeping an eye out for trouble, and above all else keep on planting!

 {{< affiliate >}}